Knowledge Base

 Hacker Forum

 Online communities where cybercriminals, hackers, and security researchers exchange information, tools, techniques, and stolen data.
 Major forums like XSS (formerly known as DaMaGeLaB), Exploit.in, and the now-defunct BreachForums serve as marketplaces for cybercrime services and meeting places for threat actors.
-According to threat intelligence research, these forums are critical sources for understanding emerging threats, threat actor TTPs, and early warning signs of planned attacks.
-Many forums operate on both the clear web and dark web with various access tiers.

 Hash